florianGierlichs/tower-defense/ideas.md

 - tower which can shoot through multiple enemies
 - tower which dont shot projectiles but cast a spell on the ground

+#### Add more enemies

+- flying enemy which is not effected by ground effects or maybe slow effects

 #### Name asset creators

 - https://astrobob.itch.io/arcane-archer